bneGREEN: Europe pays what it takes to bring in LNG but still cannot get enough

-The staggering cost of Europe’s current gas imports is threatening to destroy any lingering hopes of a post-COVID economic recovery and will saddle governments with higher debts and businesses and consumers with higher taxes and crippling energy costs.
+The staggering cost of Europe’s current gas imports is threatening to destroy any lingering hopes of a post-coronavirus (COVID-19) economic recovery and will saddle governments with higher debts and businesses and consumers with higher taxes and crippling energy costs.

 Europe’s immediate response to Russia’s invasion of Ukraine and the Kremlin’s cut in pipeline gas exports has been to pay whatever it takes to bring in LNG as an alternative.

-On global gas markets, Platts LNG Japan/Korea Marker (JKM) Futures reached $55 on September 8, compared with $8 a year ago, meaning that futures for LNG are now seven times what they were in September 2021.
+On global gas markets, Platts LNG Japan/Korea Marker (JKM) Futures reached $55 per mmBtu on September 8, compared with $8 a year ago, meaning that futures for LNG are now seven times what they were in September 2021.

 This price is only set to rise more because of a shortage of tankers, higher chartering rates and limited gas supplies, S&PGlobal said,

-Meanwhile, JKM’s daily physical assessment reached $71.01 on August 25, the highest since March 7 when the benchmark hit a record $84.76.
+Meanwhile, JKM’s daily physical assessment reached $71.01 on August 25, the highest level since March 7, when the benchmark hit a record $84.76.
 Furthermore, this is still a $20 discount to Europe’s TTF benchmark.

 These spot and future prices contrast with estimates for current long-term contract price put at $16, according to Reuters.